Jim Weller

 LFW

-Linux Firewall on a Flopppy was a project back in the day to build a micro linux distribution that used ipchains (pre iptables!) to build a NAT gateway that could be used on older hardware.
+Linux Firewall on a Flopppy was a project back in the day to build a micro linux distribution that used ipchains (pre iptables!) to build a NAT gateway that could be used on older hardware without persistent storage.

 MHS